SEO Basics – What Artists Need To Know

 How long are you willing to sit and wait for a page to appear before you move on?

 There is good news.
 You do not have to have the fastest website.
 You just have to be faster than your competition.

-You can check the speed of your site at PageSpeed Insites.
+You can check the speed of your site at PageSpeed Insights.

-If you have a website that is easy to navigate, loads fast and provides value, your readers will link to your site.
-This takes time and hard work, but in the end, you will reap the benefits.
+If you have a website that is easy to navigate, loads fast, and provides value, your readers will link to your site.

 Bad SEO Practices

 Some people try to outsmart Google so they can rank higher in the search results.

 Don’t get caught up in this game.
 You will never beat Google.
 The only thing that is guaranteed is that Google will become aware of your tactics and penalize you.